 There is no simple solution to these issues besides recognizing that discriminating allocations may matter most when there are stable and large differences across investment opportunities and in situations of standalone influence.
 In linkage influence models, particularly if differences in investment opportunities are smaller, it may be acceptable to invest more equally rather than equitably, in order to preserve collaboration and harmony within the portfolio.

 Q3.
-Don’t the choices of influence model and organizational structure (Chapter 10) have to be made jointly?
+Don’t the choices of influence model and organizational structure (Section 10) have to be made jointly?

 Yes.
 The complementarities between these choices are driven by one core factor: organizing the businesses into units with measurable profit and loss is useful when a) adopting an evaluative control approach (because evaluation is easier for units that have measurable profits or losees), as well as b) when the influence is primarily standalone rather than linkage (because each units profits are not directly influenced by others).
 These links between organizational macro-structure and influence models are summarized in Table 11.2 and Figure 11.5.